-Now it could just be us here at IndulgeYourPet, but we’ve got to say for record, that the Field Spaniel dog just doesn’t look right without some type of “throw” toy in his or her mouth!
+Now, it could just be us here at IndulgeYourPet, but we’ve got to say that the Field Spaniel dog just doesn’t look right without some “throw” toy in their mouth!
+And for those hunters out there, you might be thinking to yourself…

 And why not?